 The climb was quite easy and took me around 15 minutes to reach the 800th step.
-However, since I wore shorts at that time, I was not allowed to climb up to the top.
+Since I wore shorts at that time, I was not allowed to climb up to the top.
 (Well, try not to wear anything shorter than your knees if you decide to climb here!).

 On the way leading to the big statue, there are also smaller statues depicting stories in the New Testament.
-They are not very impressive but still interesting to see.
+Albeit not very impressive, they are still quite interesting to see.

 In the evening, we had a stroll along the night market behind Imperial Hotel.
 It was a boring place with touristy products.
-The only exciting thing about this market is the scene of many people dining out here, singing karaoke and picking fresh seafood to bring home.
+The only exciting thing about this market is the bustling scene of locals dining out , singing karaoke and picking fresh seafood to bring home.

 Myth 3: Services in Vung Tau are overpriced, especially for innocent-looking foreigners

-Banh khot is considered Vung Tau’s speciality.
-They’re basically fried shrimp batters eaten with fish sauce and vegetables.
+When in Vung Tau, remember to try Banh khot, a local specialty.
+They’re fried shrimp batters served with fish sauce and vegetables.
 Co Ba Vung Tau and Cay Vu Sua are the two most popular brands of banh khot here.
-During our trip, we tried banh khot at Mien Dong (59 Ba Trieu St.), which were much cheaper (20.000 VND / 5 banh khot and 25.000 VND / 7 banh khot) and crispier.
+During our trip, we tried banh khot at Mien Dong (59 Ba Trieu Street), which were much cheaper (20.000 VND / 5 banh khot and 25.000 VND / 7 banh khot) and crispier.
 However, their eatery was small and a bit dirty.
 My mum thought she would be willing to pay a bit higher for a more decent sitting place at Co Ba Vung Tau.
 And I agreed.

 To top it off, is Vung Tau worth a visit now?

-If you’re looking for a weekend getaway from Saigon which costs not much, requires little effort and takes less time, Vung Tau is still worth a visit.
+If you’re looking for a weekend getaway from Saigon which costs little, requires not much effort and takes less time, Vung Tau is still worth a visit.
 Receiving the healing effect of the sea will surely rid your mind of stress and worries.